christopherweems/swift-fixie/README.md

 ## Roadmap

-- `--here` enforcement for non-cd workflows
+- `--here` enforcement for non-`cd` workflows, start with "no `cd` no run" policy with guidance to put cd as first line, or first immediately after a list of variable declarations.
+A workflow using more than one cd requires `--unsafe` specifier.
+Consider replacement all of this with `@WorkingDirectory()` attribute on the workflow, which would put the safety burden on the author of the workflow and not on the operator.
+But for now `--here` and `--unsafe` are your escape hatches.
-- `--define` to show full source for any workflow
+- `fixie workflowName --source` to see full source for any workflow, and `fixie workflowName --copy` to copy it to your pasteboard.
+- `@WorkingDirectory("/var/www/")` function attribute to specify working directory safely, deprecating `cd` in script bodies after introduction.
-- `.fixie/macros` for named sequences of workflows
+- `.fixie/macros` for named sequences of workflows created by operators of `fixie` (not hand-authored).
+- Function calling inside of a sheet.
+Recursion is disallowed, but small helper functions are needed inside of sheets to prevent brittle reuse by copy/pasta.

 ## License